 4Wilt, TJ et al. Saw palmetto extracts for treatment of benign prostatic hyperplasia.
 A systematic review.
 JAMA.
 1998;280:1604–9.

 5Hong, H et al. Nutr Res Pract.
 2009 Winter;3(4):323-7.

 6Shi, R et al. Effect of saw palmetto soft gel capsule on lower urinary tract symptoms associated with benign prostatic hyperplasia: a randomized trial in Shanghai, China.
 J Urol.
 2008 Feb;179(2):610-5.

 7Carraro, JC et al. Prostate.
 1996 Oct;29(4):231-40.

 8Sokeland, J and Albrecht, J. Urologe A. 1997 Jul;36(4):327-33.

 Incoming search terms:

-- side effects of saw palmetto in women (24)
+- benefits of saw palmetto for women (26)

 Love or Hate this Article?